sffjunkie/astral-ts/README.md

    then the adjustment angle is based on how far you are above or below the feature and your distance to it.

-For the first case i.e. obscured by the horizon you need to pass a single float to the Observer as its elevation.
-For the second case pass a tuple of 2 floats.
+For the first case i.e. obscured by the horizon you need to pass a single number to the Observer as its elevation.
+For the second case pass a tuple of 2 numbers.
 The first being the vertical distance to the top of the feature and the second the horizontal distance to the feature.